-ture is above a critical value, $\chi_0 > \chi{\rm crit}$, then small amplitude perturbations are stable and the system will not localize.
-However, if the initial effective temperature is less than this value (plus a diffusive term that depends on the wavenumber), there exists a period of time where small perturbations to the effective temperature will grow.
-A time-varying stability analysis of thermal STZ equations by Foglia shows that the effective temperature is transiently unstable to perturbations in that context as well [41].
-This description of perturbations to a spatially homogeneous, time-varying, "start-up" trajectory is remarkably similar that given by Fielding and Olmsted [43] in a study of shear banding in the Johnson-Segalman model for complex fluids.
+This analysis indicates if the initial effective temperature is above a critical value, $\chi_0 > \chi{crit}$, then small amplitude perturbations are stable and the system will not localize.
+However, if the initial effective temperature is less than this value (plus a diffusive term that depends on the wave number), there exists a period of time where small perturbations to the effective temperature will grow.
+A time-varying stability analysis of thermal STZ equations by Foglia shows that the effective temperature is transiently unstable to perturbations in that context as well [42].

+This description of perturbations to a spatially homogeneous, time-varying, "start-up" trajectory is remarkably similar that given by Fielding and Olmsted [44] in a study of shear banding in the Johnson-Segalman model for complex fluids.
 The stability of the solution to perturbations is simpler to analyze in the STZ formulation than in the complex fluid model because the linearized evolution of perturbations to χ are decoupled from the stress, as shown in Eq.
 (49).
-This suggests that the mechanism for shear band nucleation in "start-up" flows may be similar in a variety of materials.
+This suggests that the mechanism for shear band nucleation in start-up flows may be similar in a variety of materials.